cosmos/gravity-bridge/orchestrator/gorc/README.md

 - ethereum_key: The Ethereum private key.
 - contract_address: The contract address.
 - cosmos_dest: The Cosmos destination.
-- amount: Amount to be sent
+- amount: Amount to be sent.
-- times:
+- times: The times

 **keys:** To manage keys in the Cosmos and Ethereum chain, run any of the commands below: